 - Caloric test results

 - Hospital records indicating times you have fallen

 - Neurological examination and treatment notes and results that provide detailed descriptions regarding the frequency, duration and severity of episodes

 - Imaging reports such as MRI, CAT scans or X-rays

 If your medical records cannot substantiate the true extent of your condition, the SSA may ask you to visit with a physician or audiologist for a consultative examination.

 If you have Meniere’s disease and are unable to work because of this condition, you may be eligible for Social Security Disability benefits.
 However, it can be difficult to prove the disabling effects of this condition.
 It is important to contact an experienced Social Security Disability Insurance lawyer for assistance.

-The experienced Social Security Disability attorneys at Phillips Disability can collect medical evidence and other records to support your disability claim.
+The experienced Social Security Disability attorneys at Dayes Law Firm PC can collect medical evidence and other records to support your disability claim.
 We provide a free consultation to our clients to discuss your claim and how we can help.
 We work on a contingency, so you only pay for our services if you are approved for benefits.